Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 - **ClickHouse Deployment**: This ClickHouse cluster, is designed for flexibility and high availability.
 It integrates with **ClickHouse Keeper** for cluster management and coordination, and allows external access with enhanced security.
 The cluster's architecture supports high availability with a shard and replica structure across multiple zones, ensuring fault tolerance.
 Storage is secured and performant, utilizing an encrypted gp3 class.
 The setups is performed using 3 different helm charts:
   - **Operator**: The operator facilitates the lifecycle of ClickHouse clusters, including scaling, backup, and recovery.
-  - **Cluster**: Creates a ClickHouse cluster using a Altinity ClickHouse Operator, with configurations for namespace, user, and password.
+  - **Cluster**: Creates a ClickHouse cluster using the Altinity Kubernetes operator for ClickHouse, with configurations for namespace, user, and password.
   - **ClickHouseKeeper**: Set up a ClickHouse Keeper cluster for ClickHouse coordination to enhance ClickHouse clusters by managing configuration and ensuring consistency.

   > For more information about the Helm Charts, you can check the [kubernetes-blueprints-for-clickhouse](https://github.com/Altinity/kubernetes-blueprints-for-clickhouse) repository.